 The Fiscal Auditor indicated it was necessary to determine whether more than 40% of the Village's budget should be set aside.
 If the County Auditor suggested 40%, which is conservative, that would be about \$1.4 million set aside.
 If this were enough for Council, then the Treasury Investment Board would have some direction.
 The Fiscal Officer stated that it is necessary to get a plan in place for the projects.
 Lake Louise was supposed to have been done last year and was not done.
 Manor Brook should have been started.
 There were outstanding projects which were not moving forward.
 The Fiscal Officer advised that the grant for the Lake Louise Bridge had technically expired, and the Village was on borrowed time.
 The Manor Brook grant expires in 2022, so the Village needed to get going on it.
 She added that the culverts must also be done before Chillicothe Rd. is paved.
 The Traffic Light replacement is getting approved this year, so there will be time with that.
 She concluded that they just cannot keep going out and getting grants and then not following through with the projects.
-The Fiscal Auditor explained that first, Council would need to decide if there were any reason to think this amount would not enough.
+The Fiscal Auditor explained that first, Council would need to decide if it wanted to go with the county guideline of 40% and secondly, Council would need to decide if there were any reason to think this amount would not enough.